SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Potential error when adding or removing text.
 - When the text color is dark, the text color tooltip in the text-editing screen may look unclear.
 - When copying text from back, if there is no text on the back, crashes might be caused.
+- Text fields on the text edit screen are not correctly rendered.
+- The Tab order in the text edit screen is not correct.

 ### 0.2.1